Don’t have much time, but need a good resume ASAP? Here’s a master list of the best resume tips out there, plus a bonus to make your life easier.

-Say hello to Carolyn.
-She's the CEO of a Fortune 500 company that treats their marketing staff like gold.
+We're about to make a great marketing resume.
+But first, say hello to Carolyn.
+She's the CEO of a Fortune 500 company.
+Treats the marketing staff like gold.
 Long vacations.
 Flexible schedule.
 Great pay.

-Trouble is, you're just one of 600 electronic marketing resumes on her computer.
+And she's hiring.
+Trouble is, you're one of 600 marketing resumes on her computer.
 She doesn't even know you exist.
+How can you prove you're the next Seth Godin?

 This guide will show you: